aegiacometti/netor/docs/how_to_use.rst

 8. All the netor scripts log on screen and also on a logging file located at ``./netor/log``

-9. Ansible and SaltStack make the device backups to their directories:
+9. Ansible and Salt make the device backups to their directories:

     ``./netor/ansible/backup``
     ``./netor/salt/backup``